MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 The major things I learn about and want to talk about go my blog posts which I can then easily convert later into presentations.
 It also reduces the stress when you have to create a talk and have already fleshed out most of what you want to say in blog form.

-Tip: Write down your stories, what you have learnt and work achievements (and failures).
+:white_check_mark: Tip: Write down your stories, what you have learnt and work achievements (and failures).
 It gives you a lot of easy material to refer back to and convert into presentations later.

 # Do a joint presentation